luau-lang/site/_pages/getting-started.md

 toc: true
 ---

-To get started with Luau you need to use `luau` command line binary to run your code and `luau-analyze` to run static analysis (including type checking and linting).
+To get started with Luau you need to use the `luau` command line binary to run your code and `luau-analyze` to run static analysis (including type checking and linting).
 You can download these from [a recent release](https://github.com/luau-lang/luau/releases).

 ## Creating a script